This post has been modified to reflect new information since its original publication.

 - Never save your payment information online: According to a study by CreditCards.com, roughly 100 million Americans store their credit or debit card information in an app or on a website to make future purchases more convenient.
 However, having your financial data on a website makes it easier for hackers to shop there too.

-- Check ATMs and gas pumps for skimming devices: In 2017, the number of compromised point-of-sale devices and ATMs rose nearly 10 percent.
+- Check ATMs and gas pumps for skimming devices: Data from skimmed debit and credit cards is some of the most valuable data on the dark web.
 Before you insert your card, be sure to examine the card reader to see if it looks odd in any way.
 Criminals can 3D-print new keyboards to insert over the original.
 They might not match the rest of the device or might have overly large keys.
 You should also wiggle the card reader to see if any parts are loose.

 3. Avoid being robbed